 What is a First MTP Joint Replacement?

-with infection, blood vessel disease, or allergies to the implant should not be considered for the surgery.
+Patients with infection, blood vessel disease, or allergies to the implant should not be considered for the surgery.
 Young age and poor skin around the joint or large deformities are sometimes barriers to surgery.
-Diabetics should consult their doctor before
+Diabetics should consult

-this surgery.
-Those who engage in excessive activity may overload the MTP joint and wear it out, which should be considered before surgery.
+their doctor before this surgery.
+Activity levels should also be considered before surgery as those who engage in excessive activity may overload the MTP joint and wear it out, causing it to fail early.

 An incision is made over the first MTP joint and carried down to the joint .
 The joint surfaces along with a small amount of bone and any bone spurs are removed.
 The foot and ankle orthopaedic surgeon makes a small channel in the bone to place the implant.

 The joint capsule and skin are closed with stitches.

 Any deformity should be corrected during the surgery, as the implant will fail if it is not well-aligned.
 There are many different types and brands of implants.
 The best one will be determined by you and your foot and ankle orthopaedic surgeon.